 (2) In addition to the powers conferred on the Public Trustee by section 39A(3) with respect to the unused portion the Public Trustee may lease the unused portion to any person approved of by the Minister on such terms and conditions as the Minister approves.

-[Section 40A inserted by No. 19 of 1982 s.
-2; amended by No. 9 of 2008 s.
+[Section 40A inserted: No. 19 of 1982 s.
+2; amended: No. 9 of 2008 s.
 26.]

 41. Temporary advances to Public Trustee